pkgranholt/Improved-search-for-used-cars/Presentation.md

 In order to do this, three data sets need to be stitched together.
 The data sets contain used car listings, crash test data and reliability data.
 Each present its own challenge in the wrangling process, and they need to be made uniform for the data sets to compare car models to car models.

-In addition, I would like to see if there are viable methods for finding cars that are close to your search, even if there are none that match your exact search.
+A big thanks to my advisor for this project, Branko Kovac!

 ## The data sets and wrangling

 There are three sources for this project:

 1. [Ebay-Klenanzeigen](https://www.kaggle.com/orgesleka/used-cars-database) is a scraping of the German version of Ebay with about 371 000 cars for sale.
 This will be used as the basis for the search recommendations.
-This data set is simply called "auto" (the German word for car) in the R code.

 The biggest challenge with this data is the size.
 There are many listings, but not all are relevant.
 One of the challenges is filtering out the listings that have information that is not meant to be searchable.
 For instance, quite a few cars have exorbitant prices, that when you read the text in the listing, are there to symbolize that the owner wants to trade the car for another car.
 This type of information needs to be cleaned or removed for the search parameters to be meaningful.

 This data set has the most detail on the cars, down to mileage, production year, the specific model and features for each car.
 Not all of this information is possible to match to the more aggregated data of the other data sets, and therefore needs to be aggregated to some degree.
 Ideally, I still want to keep as much information as possible for all the entries, as this will return more meaningful search results.

+This data set is simply called "auto" (the German word for car) in the R code.

 2. [EURONCAP](https://www.adac.de/infotestrat/tests/crash-test/alletests.aspx) is a European car safety performance assessment programme that tests cars in crash tests.
 This link is from the German automobile club ADAC, which is the largest automobile club in Europe.
 They present the EURONCAP data in a more readily available format than EURONCAP themselves.